zyzo/zyzo.github.io/_posts/2015-05-01-explore-php-pthreads-bugs.md

 - pthreads
 ---

-I'm developing a little utility library called [meteor-ddp-php](https://github.com/zyzo/meteor-ddp-php), which makes heavily use of PHP [pthreads](https://github.com/krakjoe/pthreads) library.
+I'm developing a utility library called [meteor-ddp-php](https://github.com/zyzo/meteor-ddp-php), which makes heavy use of PHP [pthreads](https://github.com/krakjoe/pthreads).
 Once in a while, I encounters weird, unexplicable bugs that contradicts all my knowledge about computer & programming languages.
 They just really get me on my nerves.
-I want to share with you that rare experience in this post.
+I want to share with you that experience in this post.

-Suppose I have a class `B` extending `Thread` and a class `A` which initiates an instance of `B` and starts the child thread that `B` represents.
-Finally, I create an instance of `A` and get them all running :
+Suppose I have a class `B` extending `Thread` and a class `A` which initiates and starts `B`:

 *test.php*
 {% highlight php %}